Sharp Sufficient Conditions for Stable Recovery of Block Sparse Signals by Block Orthogonal Matching Pursuit: Introduction

-A natural method of recovering $\x$ in \eqref{e:model} is to solve the following $\ell_0$-minimization problem which is however NP-hard \cite{AmaK09}.
+A natural method of recovering $\x$ in \eqref{e:model} is to solve the following $\ell_0$-minimization problem:

-Instead, one can efficiently solve the following $\ell_1$-minimization problem under some conditions on $\A$ as demonstrated in the pioneering work \cite{Don06b} and \cite{CanT05}.

-In addition to the Gaussian noise \cite{CanT07}, the $\ell_2$ bounded noise (i.e., $\|\v\|_2\leq \epsilon$ for some constant $\epsilon$) case has been studied in \cite{Fuc05, DonET06, Can08, WenLZ15}.
-The research on $\ell_{\infty}$ bounded noise (i.e., $\|\A\v\|_{\infty}\leq \epsilon$ for some constant $\epsilon$) case can be found in ~\cite{CaiW11}).
-In this paper, we focus only on the $\ell_2$ bounded noise vector as our results can be easily extended to the other two types.
+However, \eqref{e:l0} is an NP-hard problem \cite{AmaK09}.
+Fortunately, as demonstrated in the pioneering work \cite{CanT05} \cite{Don06b}, under certain conditions, one can efficiently solve the following $\ell_1$-minimization problem, instead of solving (2), to stably reconstruct $\x$:

-To analyze the recovery of sparse signals, a commonly used concept is the so-called restricted isometry property (RIP) (cf.~\cite{CanT05}).
-For a sensing matrix $\A\in \mathbb{R}^{m\times n}$ and for any integer $1\leq K\leq n$, the $K$-restricted isometry constant (RIC) $\delta_K \in [0, 1)$ of $A$ is the smallest constant such that
+To analyze the recovery performance of sparse recovery algorithms, a commonly used concept is the so-called restricted isometry property (RIP) \cite{CanT05}.
+For a sensing matrix $\A\in \mathbb{R}^{m\times n}$ and for any integer $1\leq K\leq n$, the $K$-restricted isometry constant (RIC) $\delta_K \in (0, 1)$ of $\A$ is the smallest constant such that